 Food and drink – 11 tips for travel in Mexico

-All meals are accompanied by tortillas, including breakfast.
+It used to be that all meals were accompanied by tortillas, including breakfast.
 Scrambled egg with tortilla, anyone?
-They’ll be your new favourite carb.
+Even though there’s no longer a 100% tortilla rate, they’ll still be your new favourite carb.

 5. Unusual food options

-If you fancy a bit of off-piste food, then ant larvae and chillied grasshoppers are amongst the local specialties.
-Mole poblano (mole means sauce, poblano means it’s a specialty of the city of Pueblo), is a less scary local food prospect.
+If you fancy a bit of off-piste food, then chillied grasshoppers are amongst the local specialities in Oaxaca.
+They’re actually not bad!
+Mole poblano (mole means sauce, poblano means it’s a specialty of the city of Puebla), is a less scary local food prospect.
 Apparently there are 17 ingredients it its sauce, including the famed Mexican chocolate.
 Yum.

 Wildlife – 11 tips for travel in Mexico